Welcome to the Sciencemall-USA Website!

 Calculated at Checkout

-Lowe and Byerley identified the first impact spherule bed material about 25 years ago.
+Lowe and Byerley identified the first meteorite impact spherule bed material about 25 years ago.
 This spherule bed material is from impact spherule bed two.
 It represents one of the oldest lines of evidence for colossal impacts in the Archean oceans, which occupied the Barberton region about 3.4 Ga.

 No known craters have yet to be discovered from the Archean (4-2.5 bya), even though scientists suspect there were plenty when comparing it to the Moon's impact record.
-The oldest impact structure on Earth is the Yarrabubba impact structure in Western Australia, which is about 2.2 bya.
+The oldest impact structure on Earth is currently the Yarrabubba impact structure in Western Australia, which is about 2.2 bya.

 Spherule beds consist of small impact glass spherules in a mixed matrix of rock fragments.
 Values for meteoritic components found in spherule beds indicate that, most likely, a series of chondritic meteorite impacts caused these various spherule layers.
 So far, only the Barberton Greenstone Belt, Kaapvaal Craton, South Africa, and the Pilbara Block in western Australia have records of impact spherule beds from the Archean.

 These spherule beds contain glassy and crystalline particles that experienced varying degrees of mixing back into the sedimentary rock as they fell back to Earth after the initial impact.
-Earth processes in the form of wave action, some tsunami in nature, along with aquatic current abrasion, whipped some but not all of these beds into the conditions they are in today.
+Earth processes in the form of wave action, some tsunamis in nature, along with aquatic current abrasion, whipped some but not all of these beds into the conditions they are in today.
 Their origin and chemical analysis have proved they came from melt ejecta from impact-related rock vapor clouds.
 However, none of the spherule layers has been linked to specific craters.

 Spherule bed two (S2), where this material is from, contains evidence of an impact in chert dikes with a mix of seafloor materials and barite.
 In addition, this material includes significant iridium anomalies and extraterrestrial chromium components, like most other beds.
 The S2 material is from the Fig Tree Group, Mapepe Formation.